10 Aug Building Classroom Community for Cooperative Learning

-The back to school nightmares have started – waking up before the alarm is next, and soon you will be planning your first day, first week, and first month of school.
 Whether this is your first or last year, I challenge you to think about how you are going to build a positive and empowered community before you even look at a standard or open any teaching materials.
-See our infographic!

-If you are like me, the first week of school is all about getting to know your new students.
+If you are like me, the first weeks of school are all about getting to know your new students.
 I do the typical icebreakers, the get to know you activities, the how was your summer talks and even some goal-setting.
-But over the last decade, I began taking another approach to community building by mapping out.
+But over the last decade, I began taking another approach to building classroom community by mapping it out.
 I created a scope and sequence for what my goals were for our community and outlined, very intentionally, how we were going to get there.

-We know that a caring, strong and positive classroom community is beneficial to our students, and we know that focusing on this benefits our students by:
+We know that a caring, strong, and positive classroom supports cooperative learning and benefits our students by:

 - Increasing active engagement